turingschool/backend-curriculum-site/module4/lessons/intro_to_docker.md

+---
-# Getting Started with Docker
+title: Getting Started with Docker
+layout: page
+---

 The purpose of this lesson is to introduce you to Docker and some of the benefits that it provides.